scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Spend an action and move up to their movement speed.
 Does not need to happen all at once, can be spent between other actions.

 #### Attack (Various)
 Make a basic attack with their weapon.
 Most weapons cost 2 AP, but some weapons cost more or less.
-Many weapons come with manuevers or alternate firing modes which cost more or less AP.
+Many weapons come with maneuvers or alternate firing modes which cost more or less AP.

 #### Dual Wield Attack (+1AP)
 Attacks whiel Dual wielding use a single attack roll based on their main hand weapon.
 A Dual Wield attack adds the offhands base damage to the attack.
 You may choose a single target for the attack, combining the damage into a single hit for the purposes of armor and resistances.
 Alternatively, you can declare a second target for the offhand damage as long as the target is in range of the offhand.

 You may dual wield any two one-handed weapons and use them to attack as long as both weapons are in range.
 For example, you may use a pistol and a dagger as long as the target is adjacent to you.
-This can be used with any attack/manuever as long as the attack/manuever does not require both hands.
+This can be used with any attack/maneuver as long as the attack/maneuver does not require both hands.

 #### Use Item (1 AP)
 Using an item, such as a stim pack, costs 1 AP unless otherwise stated.
 Opening doors or grabbing an object does not cost any AP, but interacting with one does.
 For example, opening an unlocked door costs no AP, but using a keypad to unlock a door costs 1 AP.

-#### Manuever/Weaving (Various)
+#### Maneuver/Weaving (Various)
-Manuevers/Weavings have their own AP costs listed.
+Maneuvers/Weavings have their own AP costs listed.
 Like Farhome, they have restrictions on when they can be used:
-- Can only use one Manuever/Weaving a round
+- Can only use one Maneuver/Weaving a round
-- Cannot use the same Manuever/Weaving on two consecutive rounds
+- Cannot use the same Maneuver/Weaving on two consecutive rounds
 - Reactions ignore these limits, but can only be used once per creatures turn.

 #### Casters (Various)